AVO Lawyers Sydney NSW

 Private – Apprehended Personal Violence Order (APVO)

-An APVO can be issued where there is no familial relationship and includes neighbors, work colleagues and friends or acquaintances.
+An APVO personal violence order can be issued where there is no familial relationship and includes neighbors, work colleagues and friends or acquaintances.

 How will I be affected by an AVO?